-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the College's basic financial statements.
-The introductory section and supplemental financial information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The Schedule of Expenditures of Federal Awards are presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
+The introductory section and supplemental financial information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2, U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements for Federal Awards, and is also not a required part of the basic financial statements.
+The accompanying other supplementary information is presented for purposes of additional analysis and is also not a required part of the basic financial statements.

-The supplemental financial section, including the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary financial section and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this information is fairly stated in all material respects in relation to the basic financial statements as a whole.

-The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express and opinion or provide any assurance on them.
+The introductory information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.